31 companies hiring for sci-tech roles in Ireland this year

 Intercom

-The company said most of the new jobs will be in R&D, including engineering, product design and management, research, analytics and data science.

-Roles currently available for Intercom include a senior security engineer, a product engineer, a senior data scientist and a product manager.
+Roles currently available at Intercom include a senior security engineer, a product engineer, a senior data scientist and a product manager.

 Johnson & Johnson

-Johnson & Johnson is global health company, focused on consumer health products, medical devices and pharmaceuticals.
+Johnson & Johnson is a global health company focused on consumer health products, medical devices and pharmaceuticals.
 It employs thousands of people in Ireland across its subsidiaries, including Janssen Sciences Ireland, DePuy Synthes and Johnson & Johnson Vision Care, with facilities in Cork, Dublin and Limerick.

 KPMG

-Accounting firm KPMG has been expanding its technology offering in recent years and is looking for a wide variety of technology professionals in both Dublin and Belfast.
+KPMG has been growing its tech offering in recent years, recently announcing plans to expand its technology practice in Ireland, and is looking for a wide variety of technology professionals in both Dublin and Belfast.

 Liberty IT

-As a software company, Liberty IT is always on the lookout for tech talent in a variety of positions.
+As a software company, Liberty IT is always on the lookout for tech talent in a variety of roles.

 Mastercard